-Online counseling sites like 7 Cups provide unbiased advice and information on continuing therapy resources for more serious or ongoing issues.
-If your marriage has been having more serious issues than usual or you feel like your marriage may be in danger of a painful breakup or divorce, therapeutic counseling with a licensed therapy may be a better option for you to take than using free therapy options.
+Online counseling sites like 7 Cups provide unbiased advice and information on therapy resources for more serious or ongoing issues.
+If your marriage has been having more serious issues than usual or you feel like your marriage may be in danger of a painful breakup or divorce, therapeutic counseling with a licensed therapist may be a better option for you to take than using free therapy options.

-Common Issues That Couples Discuss In Marriage Counseling Are Listed Below
+Common Issues That Couples Discuss In Marriage Counseling

 One spouse or the other may have emotional issues related to mental health or require emotional support for another reason that hasn't been expressed.
 A marriage counselor can help couples identify issues they may not have seen or their own.